Region's leading farmers announced at award dinners

 Bay of Plenty Share Farmer Merit Awards

-· DairyNZ – People and Culture Award: David Leeder & Mere Edwards
+- DairyNZ – People and Culture Award: David Leeder and Mere Edwards

-· Honda Farm Safety, Health and Biosecurity Award: David Leeder & Mere Edwards
+- Honda Farm Safety, Health and Biosecurity Award: David Leeder and Mere Edwards

-· LIC – Animal Wellbeing, Recording and Productivity Award: Cameron & Jessica Lea
+- LIC – Animal Wellbeing, Recording and Productivity Award: Cameron and Jessica Lea

 Dairy Manager Merit Awards:

-· Stem Rural Accountants Personal Planning & Financial Management Award: Dayna Rowe
+- Stem Rural Accountants Personal Planning and Financial Management Award: Dayna Rowe

 Dairy Trainee Merit Awards:

-· King Farm Services Ltd Communication & Industry Involvement Award: Fergus Hamilton
+- King Farm Services Ltd Communication and Industry Involvement Award: Fergus Hamilton